fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we call the `each_with_index` method on the array object `[1, 2, 3]`, passing in a block (denoted by the `do...end` reserved words immediately following the `each_with_index` method call).
 The block takes two parameters, `num` and `index` and is executed once per element in the calling array object.

-The `each_with_index` method interates through each element in the array object, passing the element to the `num` block parameter, and the index of that element to the `index` block parameter.
+The `each_with_index` method interates through each element in the array object, passing the element and index of that element to the block.

 On `line 2`, we call the `puts` method, passing in a string object as an argument.
-The string object in question uses string interpolation, allowing us to initialise local variables `num` and `index` and assign them to objects from the block parameter.
+The string object in question uses string interpolation, allowing us to use multiple assignment to assign local variables `num` and `index` to objects from the block.
 This will output several string objects on new lines.
 `​"The index of 1​ is ​0."`
 `​"The index of 2 is ​1."`
 `​"The index of ​3 is 2."`